akkupy/codeDump/web/EcommerceSite/readme.md

 ## Demo

-You can access a live demo of Lople by visiting [Demo Link](https://khushi-2002.github.io/Ecommerce-site/).
+You can access a live demo of Cara by visiting [Demo Link](https://khushi-2002.github.io/Ecommerce-site/).

 ## Technologies Used